KHMX

-KHMX (96.5 FM) – branded Mix 96.5 – is a commercial hot adult contemporary radio station licensed to Houston, Texas.
-Owned by Audacy, Inc., the station serves the Greater Houston metropolitan area.
+KHMX (96.5 MHz, "Mix 96.5") is an American commercial hot adult contemporary radio station in Houston, Texas.
+It is owned by Audacy, Inc. and serves the Greater Houston metropolitan area.
 The KHMX studios are located in Houston's Greenway Plaza district, while the station transmitter is located in the Houston suburb of Missouri City.
 In addition to a standard analog transmission, KHMX broadcasts using HD Radio technology, and is available online via Audacy.
+It is the flagship station for the syndicated morning show "The Dana Cortez Show".

 History

 Early years

 KXYZ-FM first signed on February 1, 1948, under the ownership of Shamrock Broadcasting.
 As typical of FM radio stations in the mid-20th century, KXYZ-FM was a simulcast of its AM parent, KXYZ.
-The station would stay on the air for five years and six months before being silent for about eight years, resuming operations in 1961, again as a simulcast of KXYZ's beautiful music format.
+The station would stay on the air for five years and six months before being silent for about eight years, resuming operations on October 4, 1961, again as a simulcast of KXYZ's beautiful music format.